renetta96/renetta96.github.io/README.md

 ![Metapis Container](https://i.imgur.com/ULxlGL6.png)
 - Limit to 1 per Mother Hive.
 - Can contain honey and pollen.
 Honey stops perishing when put into the container.
-- Can contain Honey Armor to refresh it using honey.
+- Can refresh Honey Armor using honey if put inside.
-- Produces up to 3 honeys from pollen every minute.
-Each honey costs 5 to 7 pollen.
+- Produces honey from pollen periodically.

 ## **Metapis Teleportal**